/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Why QuickBooks Time Is Best for QuickBooks Shops

 If your bookkeeper already lives in QuickBooks, a clock that plugs right in saves real work.
 QuickBooks Time, formerly TSheets, syncs hours directly into QuickBooks Online for payroll and lets you map time to classes and projects, which helps when you allocate costs across programs.
-Staff clock in by mobile, desktop, or a shared kiosk, and managers approve from the Workforce app.
+Staff clock in by mobile, desktop, or a shared kiosk, and managers approve time from the Workforce app.

 Key Features